rightjs/rightjs-docs/docs/en/docs/dom/document.md

 # Document

-The `document` object in RightJS has the standard {Observer} interface, and it handles the `dom-ready` event.
+The `document` object in RightJS has the standard {Observer} interface, and it also handles the `dom-ready` event.

 ## Document Ready